noahehall/theBookOfNoah/linux/docker/docker_new.md

       - dependencies with different versions can coexist
     - improving portability
       - docker runs on all operating systems
-      - thus, you can use software deesigned for windows/linux/etc on any other OS that supports docker
+      - thus, you can use software designed for linux on any other OS that supports docker
+    - security
+      - the scope of any security threat associated with running a particular application is limited to the scope of the application itself
+  - limitations
+    - containers wont help much with the securiyt of programs that have to run with full access to the machine
   - Analogies
     - think of docker as a physical shipping container system
       - a box where you store and run an applkication and all of its dependencies
       - just as cranes, trucks, trains, etc work with shipping contaiiners
         - docker can run, copy and distribute containers with ease
       - docker images are the shipping containers

 # terminology
   - jail